qppd/Toolease/README.md

-# Toolease
+# ToolEase

-A comprehensive RFID-based tool leasing and inventory management system combining Flutter mobile application with ESP32 microcontroller for real-time tool tracking and management.
-Designed for educational institutions, workshops, and industrial environments requiring efficient equipment borrowing and inventory control.
+**A modern, open-source RFID-based tool leasing and inventory management system for educational, industrial, and makerspace environments.**

 ---